 Dynamite fishing — illegal in most places — uses this trope.
 The shockwaves from a dynamite explosion can be much stronger under water, and will stun all fish in the vicinity.

 If a pursuing predator catches up to a chicken, the chicken can escape by slapping its wings against its own body.
 The resulting thunderclap will only disorient its pursuer for a second or two, but that can buy it enough time to get away.

 Not quite as impressive as some of these, but Welsh singer Tom Jones has been known to break microphones with the sheer power of his voice.

 When frightened, a pig's squeal can reach 115 decibels.
-A jet plane at takeoff is about 113...
+(For comparison, a jet engine at the distance of 100 m is about 110 to 140 dB.)
 Something to consider before you play pranks on a farm.

 The bow-mounted low frequency sonars mounted on submarines and larger surface ships have to be powerful enough to bounce a signal off a target at a range of dozens of nautical miles.
 Said sonars are appropriately powerful (especially since sound follows the inverse-square law), and the most powerful ones can apocryphally boil the water right next to the emitters.
 There are plenty of reports of whales being caught in a sonar beam and dying from multiple internal organs rupturing.

 It is believed sauropods defended themselves by cracking their tails like whips, causing a sonic boom.

 It is not physically possible for them to have been able to generate a sonic boom strong enough to have caused any sort of significant damage to an attacker.
 They'd have had to actually connect with their tail to hurt anything.
 Any resulting boom (which would likely have sounded more like a bull-whip) would have simply been a side-effect of them swinging their tail, though it would probably have served as a deterrent noise to most predators.